top of page

-A Case for Congregational Singing: Why the Church's Voice Matters
+A Case for Congregational Singing - Your Voice Matters

-This isn't meant as an indictment of any style of music or any sincere worship team.
-I've been in a number of churches with incredible music being produced by incredibly talented musicians.
+This isn't a judgement of any style of music or any sincere worship team.
+I listen to some pretty diverse worship music.
+And, I've been in a number of churches with incredible music being produced by incredibly talented musicians.
 Most of those musicians love Jesus and genuinely want to lead people into his presence.
-The question isn't about motives — it's about what we lose when the gathered church shifts from participants to audience.
-And it's worth asking whether we've unintentionally traded something precious for something polished.
+The question isn't about motives but about what we lose when the gathered church shifts from participants to audience.

 What does the Bible say about singing together?